mik-varantsou/workout-tracker-telegram-bot/README.md

 # Workout Tracker Telegram Bot

-This is a Telegram bot for tracking your workout progress.
-It is written in C++ using the [tgbot-cpp](https://github.com/reo7sp/tgbot-cpp) library and SQLite for data storage.
+A multilingual Telegram bot for tracking workout progress and managing user fitness profiles.
+Built in modern C++ with `tgbot-cpp`, `SQLite`, and `CMake`.
+Includes inline keyboards for better UX and modular code structure.

 ---